donoso-eth/angular-web3/README.md

   <img src="docs/images/hardhat_files.png"  alt="Angular On Chain" width="350" title="Angular On Chaint">
 </p>

-Will do the wiring with the contracts artifacts moving the required artifacts and json files to the assets folder
+It will do the wiring moving the contracts and requiered artifacts as json files to the assets folder.
-In the case that you want to deploy to a testnest or mainnet you can skip the next command
+In the case that you want to deploy to a testnest or mainnet you can skip the next command.

 ```javascript
 npm run chain